Unveiling the Microscopic Marvels: Exploring the Smallest Organs in the Body

 Q: How are these small organs affected by disease?

 A: Diseases can affect these smallest organs in various ways.
 Damage or dysfunction can impair sensory perception, disrupt cellular communication, and compromise metabolic processes.
-For example, age-related macular degeneration affects photoreceptor cells in the retina, leading to vision loss.
+And for example, age-related macular degeneration affects photoreceptor cells in the retina, leading to vision loss.
 Similarly, certain genetic disorders can affect the development and function of hair cells in the inner ear, leading to hearing loss.

 Q: What is the future of research in this area?